 - Maternal obesity

 - Maternal diabetes

-While these seem outside of a doctor’s control, they may not have adequately assessed a mother before she was supposed to give birth, which led to an injury.
+While these seem outside of a doctor’s control, they may not have adequately assessed a mother before birth, which led to an injury.
 In the above situations, a doctor should take these factors into account in deciding if a mother should have a C-section.
-Doctors who are not proactive in making a healthy decision for a mother should be held accountable.
+Doctors who are not proactive in making a healthy decision should be held accountable.